 Our research at MIT, and at a Harvard University hospital weight-management center, helped us develop an effective way of preventing or reversing this weight gain.
 We know that serotonin, the chemical in the brain that regulates mood, also regulates appetite.
 Antidepressants work only on the mood function of serotonin and may in some way interfere with the appetite function.
 The solution to this, based on our research, is to increase the ability of serotonin to turn off the need to eat.

-Here are simple tips that will work to prevent antidepressant weight gain.
+Here are 10 simple tips that will help you prevent antidepressant weight gain.
 Before you take the medication, learn about the drug and how much weight people typically gain on it.
 If the medication suggested by your doctor is associated with substantial weight gain, ask if you can switch to another one.
-This seems obvious but your doctor may not be thinking of the weight gain side effect when prescribing the drug.
+This seems obvious, but your doctor may not be thinking of the weight gain side effect when prescribing the drug.

 1. Before starting on the medication, get weighed and report the number to your physician.
 Most psychiatrists do NOT have scales in their offices.
 Be sure your weight is recorded so when you return for follow-up visits and claim that you have gained weight, there is no dispute.

 2. Learn to tell the difference between being hungry and having an appetite.
 Hunger is when you must eat immediately and just about any food will satisfy you.
 Appetite is when you feel like eating but without the urgency of hunger.
 Your medication will increase your appetite and leave you with the nagging feeling that you want to eat more but won't really make you hungry.
 A good test of the difference between hunger and appetite is whether you are willing to eat something you really don't like that much.
 If the answer is yes, you are hungry.
 If the answer is no, then it is your appetite calling to you.
 My test food is a protein bar.
 When I am really hungry, I will gobble it down.
 When I only have an appetite, I won't even nibble on one.